Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: The totally ramified case

 Informally, we define $\ob{θ}$ as the fraction

 where $Nπ'$ denotes the norm of $π'$ with respect to the ring extension $\mcO'/\mcO$.
-Of course, this does not make sense since the numerator vanishes and the denominator is a zero divisor.
+This does not make sense as stated since the numerator vanishes and the denominator is a zero divisor.
 The precise definition is as follows.
 Let

 be the Eisenstein equation of $π'$.
 Then we set

 where each summand is understood as a geometric series.
 Let $θ\in \mcO'\tensor_{\mcO}W_{\mcO}(\mcO')$ be any lift of $\overbar{θ}$.
 Then $θ$ satisfies (i) by construction and we are left with verifying (ii).